We’ve been celebrating a few big milestones 🎉 at incident.io in the last few months, namely:

 This piqued our curiosity, so in order to uncover some of these stats (whilst helping Lawrence to update his mental model 🧠), we got to work, and uncovered some insightful metrics that highlight just how much our product has scaled in the past year.

-100s of organisations have used us, and we’ve helped to deal with incidents ranging from service outages down to simple bugs.
+100s of organizations have used us, and we’ve helped to deal with incidents ranging from service outages down to simple bugs.
 Our largest incident had 135 users join the incident channel, whilst the incident with the largest number of action items had a massive 65 action items!

 Since we released this feature in December of 2021, we’ve had ~65% of customers creating workflows.
 With workflows, our customers have automated: